WordPress/gutenberg/docs/contributors/code/testing-overview.md

 On the other hand, the `user-event` library exposes higher-level methods (e.g. `type`, `selectOptions`, `clear`, `doubleClick`...), that dispatch events like they would happen if a user interacted with the document, and take care of any react-specific quirks.

-For the above reasons, **the `user-event` library is the recommended way to simulate user events when writing tests**.
+For the above reasons, **the `user-event` library is recommended when writing tests for user interactions**.

 **Not so good**: using `fireEvent` to dispatch DOM events.